Understanding Type Effectiveness

 Super Effective (2x Damage)

-When a move is "super effective," it deals double damage.
-This is your best-case scenario for offense and what you want to avoid on defense.
+When a move is super effective, it deals double damage.
+This is the offensive matchup you want to create and the defensive matchup you want to avoid.

 Not Very Effective (0.5x Damage)

-When a move is "not very effective," it deals half damage.
-You want to avoid using these matchups offensively, but they're great for defensive switching.
+When a move is not very effective, it deals half damage.
+You generally avoid these attacks offensively, but they are great defensive switch points.

 No Effect (0x Damage)

-Some type combinations completely negate damage.
-For example, Ground-type moves have no effect on Flying-type Pokémon, and Ghost-type moves don't affect Normal-type Pokémon.
+Some type combinations negate damage entirely.
+For example, Ground moves do not hit Flying Pokémon, and Ghost moves do not affect Normal Pokémon.

 Key Type Relationships to Remember